Why love Media?

 Big Ideas in Media

-At Key Stage 4 Media Studies is based around four very big ideas which are common to all media products: Media Industries (the businesses and companies who are involved in the production of media products); Media Audiences (the specific groups of people that a media product is aimed at); Representation (the messages that a media product communicates about people, places or events) and Media Language (how features such as colour, sound, costume and props communicate meaning).
+Media is based around four very big ideas which are common to all media products: Representation (the messages that a media product communicates about people, places or events); Media Language (how features such as colour, sound, costume and props communicate meaning); Media Industries (the businesses and companies who are involved in the production of media products); Media Audiences (the specific groups of people that a media product is aimed at).
+Whether analysing a media product such as a film or magazine or whether creating your own media product, consideration of these four big ideas is key to both successful understanding and successful creation of a media product.

 Why study Media?

-The media bombards us with messages about the world, the people in it (and our own place in that world).
+The media industry is growing!
+It is estimated that by 2025 the UK media industry alone will be worth £88billion.
+This means that it is an area where the jobs market will continue to grow.
+Studying media at either key stage 4 or 5 is an ideal introduction to this growth industry which impacts our lives on a daily basis.
+In addition, the media bombards us with messages about the world, the people in it (and our own place in that world).
 But what if the messages that we receive from the internet, social media, TV, etc only tell us half of the truth?
-Media Studies allows students to look beyond the images, the words, the colours and the music that make up media products and to identify the messages encoded in these visual and auditory elements.
-It empowers students to recognise why these messages are being communicated and how the audience is expected to respond to these messages.
-The Media is gaining more and more power in telling young people how to behave, how to look, what is ‘right’ and what is ‘wrong’, what is ‘cool’ and what is not.
+Studying Media enables students to look beyond the images, the words, the colours and the music that make up media products and to identify the messages encoded in these visual and auditory elements.
+It empowers students to recognise these messages and understand how an audience is expected to respond to these messages The Media is gaining more and more power in telling young people how to behave, how to look, what is ‘right’ and what is ‘wrong’, what is ‘cool’ and what is not.
 The study of Media provides young people with the knowledge and skills to recognise these messages as versions of the truth that they have the power to accept or reject.